You are here

 Judicial Clerkship Information

 Judicial clerkships provide an excellent transition from law school to legal practice.
 Many former clerks regard their clerkships as the highlight of their professional careers.
-Opportunities to clerk exist at all levels in the federal courts, state courts, for administrative law judges, and with international courts and tribunals.
-Clerkship types include an "elbow clerk" — one of usually one to three law clerks assigned to an individual judge (such as a law clerk to a federal district judge or to a justice of the New York Court of Appeals)—and a "pool" clerk, who handles the work of several different judges such as the law clerks in the Superior Court of Connecticut or in the Central Legal Research Bureau of the New York Court of Appeals.
+Although the selection process is competitive, opportunities to clerk exist in the federal and state trial and appellate courts, in administrative courts, and in some international courts and tribunals.
+A post-graduate judicial clerk might serve as an "elbow clerk" — one of usually one to three law clerks assigned work exclusively with an individual judge (such as a law clerk to a State of New Jersey Superior Court Family Law Division Judge, to a state court appellate judge such as the Chief Judge of the Connecticut Supreme Court, or to a federal magistrate or district judge in any United States District Court)—or as a "pool" clerk, as part of a group of clerks who handle the work of several judges sitting in a particular court (such as a law clerk for the Connecticut Superior Court Judicial Branch or with the New York State Appellate Division, 3rd Department Legal Research Staff).